benmoussa96/tree-nodes/README.md

 ## Description

-This full stack decentralized application was built in context of a tech assessment for FrozenLogic.
+This full stack web application was built in context of a tech assessment for FrozenLogic.
 * Backend: (tree-nodes/api)
     NestJS backend server and PostgreSQL database.
 * Frontend: (tree-nodes/client)